 4. Consciousness is key

 The pandemic has also focused attention on other global issues such as climate change and sustainability.
 Stuck at home for most or all day, people have had to prepare more of their own meals.
 This has made them more conscious of their own food choices and the amount of food they waste.
-BrandLoyalty is responding to this newfound awareness by offering loyalty concepts that for example encourage families to enjoy eating more healthily and to offer more sustainable loyalty campaigns, for example, food storage containers to avoid food waste.
+BrandLoyalty is responding to this newfound awareness by offering loyalty concepts that encourage families to enjoy eating more healthily and offer more sustainable loyalty campaigns, such as food storage containers to avoid food waste.

 To combat the ‘corona kilos’ that have accumulated due to physical inactivity, and I can personally attest to this, many shoppers are now investigating lower-calorie options.
-Flexitarianism is becoming a more mainstream lifestyle, leading to a demand for more organic, plant-based, vegetarian, and vegan items.
+In addition, flexitarianism is becoming a more mainstream lifestyle, leading to a demand for more organic, plant-based, vegetarian, and vegan items.
 This ‘back to nature’ trend is also linked to an increasing interest in fresh, local products and traceable products with clear origins and high standards of animal welfare.
 Retailers are looking at introducing more of these now.

 5. Deliveries that work harder

-The imposition of lockdown in many countries suddenly led to such an enormous demand for food deliveries that many stores found it difficult to fulfill food orders in the short term.
+The imposition of lockdown in many countries suddenly led to such an enormous demand for food deliveries that many stores found it challenging to fulfill food orders in the short term.
 The profitability of home deliveries has long been an issue, and the pandemic has focused retailers’ attention on how to improve their bottom line while also developing competitive services such as 15-minute deliveries.
 In addition, retailers are lowering the threshold for free deliveries or offering other incentives to attract consumers who are shopping around online.
 This is another area in which cost-effective, innovative solutions are being explored.

 6. New store concepts